 It’s worth knowing that most river cruises start in major cities such as Amsterdam or Budapest.
 If you want to extend your stay, look to book a few nights onshore in a hotel to explore the start or end city.
 Most river cruises will feature one overnight stay with activities and entertainment in the host city at the start of the river cruise.

-With over 20 different river cruise lines operating on the major rivers throughout Europe, it’s best to have good idea of what you want from a river cruise before you start your planning.
+With over 20 different river cruise lines operating on the major rivers throughout Europe, it’s best to have a good idea of what you want from a river cruise before you start your planning.

 River cruises Europe – budget and season